NY state buildings fly flags at half-staff in honor of Officer Mazurkiewicz

 ROCHESTER, N.Y.
-(WROC) — Governor Hochul announced that flags on all state buildings will be flown at half-staff on Sunday and Monday to honor fallen Rochester police officer Anthony Mazurkiewicz, who was fatally shot while in the line of duty.
+(WROC) — Gov. Kathy Hochul announced that flags on all state buildings will be flown at half-staff on Sunday and Monday to honor fallen Rochester Police Officer Anthony Mazurkiewicz. w

+Officer Mazurkiewicz was fatally shot in the line of duty 11 days prior on Thursday, July 21.

 Gov. Hochul said the loss of Officer Mazurkiewicz was a tragedy and said her thoughts are with the Mazurkiewicz family.